 How might students systematically record the use of sourcing and attribution present in everyday news stories?
 Use this standalone guide to annotating sourcing.
 It comes with all the crucial definitions and media ethics context you'll need, examples, instructions, and template spreadsheet.

-- A growing need, a growing list of issues, and a growing collection of resources from the Markkula Center for Applied Ethics
+- A collection of resources from the Markkula Center for Applied Ethics.

-A growing list of AI ethics issues and links to relevant materials from the Ethics Center.
+A list of AI ethics issues and links to relevant materials from the Ethics Center.

 - Conversations on Ethics, AI, & the Future of Creative Work